US STOCKS-Wall Street extends losses on rate hike worries

 By Devik Jain and Anisha Sircar

-Aug 29 (Reuters) - U.S. stock indexes fell on Monday on worries over the Federal Reserve's plan to keep raising interest rates in its fight against inflation even at the cost of an economic slowdown.
+Aug 29 (Reuters) - U.S. stock indexes fell on Monday, adding to a sharp selloff last week as investors worried about the Federal Reserve's plan to keep raising interest rates in its fight against inflation even at the cost of an economic slowdown.

-Powell's blunt and hawkish remarks quashed hopes that the U.S. central bank will resort to modest rate hikes after recent data suggested that price pressures were easing.
+"We believe the economic data justifies a 50 or 75 basis point rate hike at the September meeting, with the potential for additional 25 or 50 basis point rate hikes at the November and December meetings to stay ahead of inflationary trends."

+Money market traders are pricing in a 64.5% chance of a third straight 75-basis-point interest rate hike in September and expect the Fed funds rate to end the year at around 3.7%.
+FEDWATCH

-Heavyweight technology and growth stocks such as Apple Inc AAPL.O, Microsoft Corp MSFT.O and Tesla Inc TSLA.O were down between 0.6% and 1.3% in early trading, hit by rising U.S. Treasury yields.
+Heavyweight technology and growth stocks such as Apple Inc AAPL.O, Microsoft Corp MSFT.O and Tesla Inc TSLA.O were down between 1.1% and 1.5%, hit by rising U.S. Treasury yields.
 US/

 The U.S. two-year Treasury yield US2YT=RR, which is particularly sensitive to interest rate expectations, briefly scaled a 15-year high, while the closely watched yield curve measured by the gap between two and 10-year yields US2US10=TWEB remained strongly inverted.
 US/